Boostem/Discord-Auto-Moderator/README.md

 # InstantMessengerBot
-Chat Moderator Bot for Instant Messenging service (Discord) I did for my class with the help of 2 other students (Listed under contributors)
+Chat Moderator Bot for Instant Messenging service (Discord) I did for my class with the help of 2 other students
 #  Voltron Bot About/Help Sheet
 ## Introductory
 This page was created to help familiarize people with the Discord Bot, Voltron, and how to use its different commands.